Frequently Asked Questions

 Yes, as long as you are happy for them to.8.
 Do I need to buy a Dually headcollar?

 No. If we decide to use on one the day I will provide it.
 But you may find yourself wanting one!9.
-Do you share mileage costs between people in similar areas?
+Do you share travel costs between people in similar areas?

-I have standardized mileage costs by area.
+I have standardized travel costs by area.
 This means that you will pay the same amount each time regardless of how many people I see in your area.
-In the past I worked it out depending on numbers but this gets very complicated when people cancel.
 There will be a minimum number of people to make visits viable when I am travelling long distances.
 10. How do I make payment?